CaixdLab/CL4CaPro/README.md

 #### Process the original CPTAC-3 and DKFZ datasets

-For the CPTAC-3 dataset downloaded from the NIH using the GDC client, each patient's Gene Expression data is stored in individual folders.
-To work with the required cancer gene expression data, these need to be extracted and compiled into a larger, unified folder.
-The script [*CPTAC3_map.py*](https://github.com/CaixdLab/CL4CaPro/blob/main/CPTAC3_map.py) is designed to facilitate this by creating a folder of matched gene expression data, which is then utilized by [*CPTAC3_Preprocessing.ipynb*](https://github.com/CaixdLab/CL4CaPro/blob/main/CPTAC3_Preprocessing.ipynb).
-Additionally, the folder containing the matched gene expression data is available in a Box folder [CPTAC-3&DKFZ](https://miami.box.com/s/9tv3nycil3y37hit3p1y3mv9ihpf35sj).
+Run the script [*CPTAC3_map.py*](https://github.com/CaixdLab/CL4CaPro/blob/main/CPTAC3_map.py) to extract RNA-seq data from the original CPTAC-3 RNA-seq data of individual patients downloaded from the GDC data portal  and put data of all patients in unified folder, which is then utilized by [*CPTAC3_Preprocessing.ipynb*](https://github.com/CaixdLab/CL4CaPro/blob/main/CPTAC3_Preprocessing.ipynb).

 Preprocess CPTAC3 and DKFZ datasets using notebooks [*CPTAC3_Preprocessing.ipynb*](https://github.com/CaixdLab/CL4CaPro/blob/main/CPTAC3_Preprocessing.ipynb) and [*DKFZ_Preprocessing.ipynb*](https://github.com/CaixdLab/CL4CaPro/blob/main/DKFZ_Preprocessing.ipynb).
 Data preprocessing includes the following three main steps:
 <ul style="list-style-type:disc">
-  <li>Load RNA-seq and clinical data from the original data files.</li>
+  <li>Load RNA-seq and clinical data from the data files.</li>
   <li>Combine patients' gene expression data with their clinical records to create a comprehensive file.</li>
   <li>Convert gene IDs/symbols used in CPTAC-3 and DKFZ datasets to those used by in the TCGA data and update the data files.</li>
 </ul>